 The Walt Disney Animation Studio musical is still as charming as the day it was released, and while Let It Go has finally released its vice grip on popular culture, the film is an ode to familial love that isn’t too afraid to poke fun at the clichés of its Disney Princess predecessors.
 If you can put up with Olaf (and by now, you’re bound to know), then Frozen is still a gem to re-watch.

 The Fly (1986)

-In perhaps the largest step away from Frozen one can make, the arrival of Star on Disney Plus has made way for some more… unpredictable films to arrive on the service.
+In perhaps the largest step away from Frozen one can make, the arrival of the Star channel on Disney Plus has made way for some more unpredictable films to drop on the service.
 The Cronenberg classic brings with it the grim, skin-crawling body horror that the cult director perfected, with a curious-as-ever Jeff Goldblum bringing the nervous scientist-come-science-experiment Seth Brundle to life.

-Be afraid… be very afraid: Best horror movies
+Be afraid… be very afraid: Best monster movies

 If you have an hour and a half to spare and you’re willing to be exposed to the fear of how unstoppable your body can truly be, The Fly is a masterpiece of horror and one you’re not likely to forget soon after.